tailscale/terraform-provider-tailscale/docs/resources/dns_preferences.md

 ### Optional

 - `override_local_dns` (Boolean) When enabled, use the configured DNS servers to resolve names outside the tailnet.
 When disabled, devices will prefer their local DNS configuration.
+Takes effect when global nameservers are configured.
 Leave unset to preserve the tailnet's current setting.

 ### Read-Only